PathogenPlayground/DualConfigurationNuGetPackage/Readme.md

 ## Using the Demonstration

+### From MyGet

+The package is published at [pathogen-playground/DualConfigurationNuGetPackage](https://www.myget.org/feed/pathogen-playground/package/nuget/DualConfigurationNuGetPackage) on MyGet.

+* Add this feed as a NuGet package source.
+(Or install the package manually using the explicit source.)
+* Open `TestConsumer.sln` and build/run the various configurations.
+It will print what configuration the library was built with.

+### Self-Built

 * The project assumes `msbuild.exe` is located at `C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\MSBuild\15.0\Bin\MSBuild.exe`.
 If you have a different edition of Visual Studio or changed the install location, modify `DualConfigurationNuGetPackage\make-nuget-package.bat` accordingly.
 * Run `DualConfigurationNuGetPackage\make-nuget-package.bat`, this will build the project for `Debug` and `Release` configurations and pack the NuGet package.
 * Install the `DualConfigurationNuGetPackage\bin\DualConfigurationNuGetPackage.1.0.0.nupkg` in your local NuGet package repository.